 A.A.
 Allied Health, Chesapeake College, Wye Mills, MD 2002

 Dr. Wilcox received her PhD in Health Promotion & Behavior from the University of Georgia and has engaged in military-focused research for over a decade.
-Her research interests include health promotion & prevention; physical and psychological health of military service members, veterans, and caregivers; virtual reality and simulation technology and training; and military-civilian translational research.
+Her research focuses on using health behavior theory and innovative solutions to address complex public health challenges that military families experience.
+Her research topics of interest include health promotion & prevention; military family caregiving, physical and psychological health of military families; intimacy and sexual health; virtual reality and simulation technology and training; and military-civilian translational research.
 She completed her undergraduate studies in Psychology with concentrations in Biopsychology and Human Services from the University of Maryland Baltimore County.